phyzhenli/AM/README.md

 #### unsigned 8-bit multipliers

 The multipliers are generated for three different-scale quantized DNNs including LeNet, AlexNet, and VGG16.
+In addition, this folder also contains multipliers generated for uniform distributions with different $l$ and $\lambda$.

+#### unsigned 32-bit multipliers

 #### signed 16-bit multipliers